Vedana Backoffice

 Integration with the rest of the stack

 This means any change in vedana_core is immediately visible in the backoffice, and vice versa: the backoffice is a convenient debugging UI; nothing unique is hardcoded there.
+To run the backoffice against a different deployment (e.g. Stell, a tenant fork), point VEDANA_APP / DATAPIPE_PIPELINE at the right factories — no code change needed.

 Security